JessicaWon/saplatform/README.md

 # saplatform
-this project is about a helpful platform to make all the system administrator's work more efficiently
+this project is a helpful platform to make all the system administrator's work more efficiently